happner/benchmarket/README.md

   api_key: '9c572bf0-eca1-4247-8bef-d1df51d42239', // as from /register
   api_uri: 'http://your.server/benchmarks'
   repo: 'name',
+  dirname: __dirname, // masked off the test filename into storage
   timeout: 6000, // set timeout to wait for metric upload (in stop() called as after hook)

 }